olerom/formula-one-ergast/README.md

 `Ergast ergast = new Ergast(2016, 100, 2)`

-If you use default constructor, season will be set as (-1), limit is 30 and offset is 0.
+If you use default constructor, season will be set as -1, limit as 30 and offset as 0.
 You can get the following objects that satisfy Ergast queries:
 * [Season](http://ergast.com/mrd/methods/seasons/)
 * [Qualification](http://ergast.com/mrd/methods/qualifying/)